laravel-notification-channels/webpush/README.md

 }
 ```

-This package also supports [Declarative Web Push messages](https://www.w3.org/TR/push-api/#declarative-push-message), which aim to reduce the complexity of using push on the web in general and address some challenges of generic web push notifications like privacy concerns & battery life on mobile by making a client-side service worker optional while remaining fully backwards compatible.
+This package also supports [Declarative Web Push messages](https://www.w3.org/TR/push-api/#declarative-push-message), which aim to reduce the complexity of using push on the web in general and address some challenges of generic web push notifications like privacy concerns & battery life on mobile by making a client-side service worker optional while remaining fully backwards compatible:

 ```php
 use Illuminate\Notifications\Notification;